EPCCed/safe-docs/docs/safe-for-users.md

     - DiRAC systems

 1. [Login to SAFE](#login).
-2. Go to the Menu *Projects* and select *Request access*
+2. Go to the Menu *Login accounts* and select the account you wish to use to join the project
+3. From the buttons at the bottom of this page click "Join Project"
-3. Choose the project you want the account for in the "Project" box.
+4. Enter the ID of the project you wish to join in the text box
-4. Click "Next"
+4. Click "Join"
-5. Select the access route - note that not all projects or machines offer all possible access routes.
-6. Click "Apply"
-7. Complete the necessary steps, depending on the chosen access route.

 ### <a id="primaryproject"></a> How to change your primary project (home directory location)